US-CBP/open-source-policy/practice.md

 * CBP releases software into the [international public domain](#public-domain).
 * All team members should feel empowered to contribute back to outside open source projects.
-* There are [narrow, documented exceptions](#exceptions) where source code may be delayed or withheld.
+* There are [narrow, documented exceptions](#exceptions) where source code may be relased to GitHub.

 CBP team members should work with the strong presumption that all of their code under the US-CBP organization on GitHub will be public, throughout and after development.